-- Calling timeout: Set the maximum duration of an attempted call if no one answers. - Incoming call duration: Set the maximum time an incoming call can last (max 10 min). - End calls after: Set the maximum time that a call can last (max 60 minutes).
+- Call timeout: Set the maximum time a call can last before it ends if there is no answer (max 10 min). - Incoming call duration: Set the maximum time an incoming call can last (max 10 min). - End calls after: Set the maximum time that a call can last (max 60 min).
 Select Infinite call duration if you don't want to limit the length of a call.